As an Amazon Associate I earn from qualifying purchases.

 Instructions

-- In a medium-large pot over medium heat, sauté the onion and garlic.
-Add water if the ingredients start to stick.
+- In a medium-large pot over medium heat, sauté the chopped onion and garlic.
+If they start to stick, add a splash of water to deglaze the pan.

 Can this be made ahead and frozen or will it get too mushy?